Americans’ charitable donations increased by 4% in 2021,

 - 1950 or earlier: If you turned 72 in 2022 or earlier, there is no change to the RMD start age—it remains 72

-- Between 1951 and 1959: If you reach age 72 after 2022 and age 73 before 2033, the age for starting RMD is age 73.
+- Between 1951 and 1959: If you reach age 73 before 2033, the age for starting RMD is age 73.

-- 1960 or later: If you attain age 74 after 2032, your RMD start age is 75.
+- 1960 or later: If you reach age 74 after 2032, your RMD start age is 75.

-SECURE Act 2.0 provisions implement this being indexed for inflation beginning in 2024.
+SECURE Act 2.0 provisions implement this being indexed for inflation beginning in 2024 ($105,000 annual limit in 2024).
 A one-time gift of $50,000 applies for QCDs to split-interest entities such as

 Here's an example: Say your adjusted gross income (AGI) is $80,000.
 If you take a $10,000 distribution from your individual retirement account (IRA) and have it sent directly to a charity, your AGI remains $80,000.
 You don't even need to itemize to get that benefit.
 However, if you took that RMD and then wrote a check to your favorite charity for $10,000, your AGI would rise to $90,000.
 Unless you were able to itemize, you wouldn't be able to take that $10,000 deduction.

-A charitable gift annuity can also help in diversifying assets.
+A charitable gift annuity also can help in diversifying assets.
 Say you have $100,000 of your employer’s company stock, and you’re anticipating retiring and cashing in some or all of it.
 You can contribute part of your low-cost-basis stock to your charitable gift annuity.
 You’ll potentially get a tax deduction today and a fixed income stream in retirement.
-What’s left upon your passing goes into your DAF, supporting your designated charities.*
+What’s left upon your passing goes into your DAF, supporting your designated charities.

 Testamentary Charitable Remainder Trusts: How can you gift your IRAs to family & charities?